General Information About UC Davis

 Repayment Policy (Return of Title IV Financial Aid)

 Federal law requires federal aid recipients to "earn" the aid they receive.
 Students who withdraw prior to completing 60% of the term for which they received federal student aid may be required to return some of the aid they were awarded.
-The Return of Title IV Funds policy is available on the website or from the Financial Aid Office.
+See Return of Title IV Funds policy or from the Financial Aid Office.

 Descriptions of Academic Programs